Exhibition

 Project coordination: Agnes Wyskitensky

-Angelika Fitz, Elke Krasny, and Architekturzentrum Wien, MIT Press, 2025.
+Publication: Abundance Not Capital.
+The Lively Architecture of Anupama Kundoo, edited by Angelika Fitz, Elke Krasny, and Architekturzentrum Wien, The MIT Press, 2025.

-Photographs and texts from the curatorial field research of Angelika Fitz and Elke Krasny, together with material from the architect’s office, develop a new framework for the analysis of architecture.
-Essays by international authors address the issues of architecture and capital, CO2 colonialism, working conditions in the construction industry, modernist utopias in urban planning, as well as architectures of care, and provide insights into Indian architectural discourses.
+Photographs and texts from the curatorial field research of Angelika Fitz and Elke Krasny, together with materials from the architect’s office, create a new framework for the analysis of architecture.
+Essays by international authors address the issues of architecture and capital, CO2lonialism, working conditions in the construction industry, modernist utopias in urban planning, as well as architectures of care, and provide insights into Indian architectural discourses.